markshmidt/react-practice/README.md

 # React Practice

 A collection of beginner to intermediate React components I built to practice `useState`, `useEffect`, `useRef`, and `useContext`.
-This playground app includes interactive and reusable UI elements commonly used in real-world projects.
+This playground app includes interactive and reusable UI elements commonly used in real-world projects and deployed using GitHub Pages here: [React Playground](https://markshmidt.github.io/react-practice)

 ## Features